UPDATE: For 2020, no significant changes were made to Medicaid.

 - The ages of any children living in your household under 6 years old, as well as those between ages 6 and 19

-- If anyone is anyone is currently pregnant in your household
+- If anyone is currently pregnant in your household

 - If anyone receives Supplemental Security Income